You know that sinking feeling in the pit of your stomach, when you decide to remodel your kitchen …

 Assuming the renovations will last for 8 years before they need to be re-done, the final 3 years of increased rent will be profit.
 That’s $300 x 36 months = $10,800 in profit on a $17,021 investment.
 (This is quoted in today’s dollars.
 I’m assuming rent rises at the same pace as inflation).
 This is the worst case scenario.

 If I raise the rent by another $100 a month after next year, the renovations will only require 34 months to pay itself off, which is about 3 years. ($17,021-($300 x 12 months)) / $400 = 33.5 months

 This would mean that the last 5 years would be profit.
 That’s $400 * 60 = $24,000 in profit on a $17,021 investment.
-After subtracting for vacancies and the added expenses of offering a “luxury” rental (higher maintenance standards, better lawn care, etc.), I’ll probably end up doubling the initial investment over the span of 8 years.
+After subtracting for vacancies and the added expenses of offering a “luxury” rental (higher maintenance standards, better lawn care, etc.), I’ll double the initial investment in 8 years.
 That’s the equivalent of making a 9 percent return in the stock market.

 Update 2015: So … I’ve doubled the rent.
 In 2010, this space rented for $750 per month.
 In 2015, it rents for $1,490 per month.

 This is partly due to massive home improvements.
 I wrote this blog post in 2012, after putting $17,000 into the unit.
 Between 2013 – 2015, I put another $5,000 into upgrading the windows, building a new deck, and creating a new flagstone walkway for this rental unit.
 I also put an additional $15,000 into general exterior maintenance (for the whole building), which we can average into $5,000 per unit.
 We installed new landscaping, gutters, fence, security lights and more.